Love Happens (2009 film)

 Love Happens is a 2009 American romantic drama film written by Mike Thompson and Brandon Camp, directed by Camp, and starring Aaron Eckhart and Jennifer Aniston.

+The story follows therapist and self-help author Burke Ryan, secretly grieving widower, who finally finds love again with the slightly jaded florist Eloise.

-The story follows a therapist and self-help author being enamored by a florist.
-It was released on September 18, 2009, by Universal Pictures.
-Love Happens garnered negative reviews from critics.
+The film was released on September 18, 2009, by Universal Pictures in the United States, Canada and France, with Focus Features International releasing in other territories.
+Love Happens garnered negative reviews from critics while grossing $36.1 million against an $18 million budget.